scottjg/rails/guides/source/migrations.md

 Running Migrations
 ------------------

-Rails provides a set of rake tasks to work with migrations which boil down to running certain sets of migrations.
+Rails provides a set of rake tasks to run certain sets of migrations.

 The very first migration related rake task you will use will probably be `rake db:migrate`.
 In its most basic form it just runs the `up` or `change`